2i2c-org/team-compass/product-and-services/deliveryflow.md

 ### User stories

-User stories describing a Initiative should be in the format of:
+User stories describing an Initiative should be in the format of:

 **As a ______ I want to ______ in order to ______**